 Global Climate Overview: Weather makes climate, but climate does NOT make weather

 Climate is simply a name describing long term weather phenomena deemed by the World Meteorological Organisation, as a period of 30 years or longer.
-We believe this time is much too short, as there are a myriad of climatic cycles, both atmospheric and oceanic spanning significantly longer periods.
+We believe this time is much too short, as there are a myriad of natural climatic cycles, including solar, atmospheric and oceanic, spanning significantly longer periods.

 Following are just some examples of statements from the IPCC climate scientists: